 Historically, trans and queer folks have been marginalized, othered, and pathologized by medical and mental health communities.
-From conversion therapy and electroconvulsive therapy to denial of funding and care, LGBTQIA folks have faced massive discrimination in healthcare spaces as a result of their identities.
+From conversion therapy to denying funding and care, LGBTQIA+ folks have faced massive discrimination in healthcare spaces.

-“Given this historical context — and even more particularly so if LGBTQ+ folks have other intersecting identities, such as being a person of color, having a disability, being poor, fat, elderly, etc. — there is hesitancy, reluctance, fear, trauma, and resentment that all [define] LGBTQ+ folks’ relationships to healthcare,” says Kristen Martinez, MEd, EdS, LMHCA, NCC, an LGBTQ+-affirmative counselor at Pacific NorthWell in Seattle, Washington.
+“Given this historical context — and even more particularly so if LGBTQ+ folks have other intersecting identities, such as being a Person of Color, having a disability, being poor, fat, elderly, etc. — there is hesitancy, reluctance, fear, trauma, and resentment that all [define] LGBTQ+ folks’ relationships to healthcare,” said Kristen Martinez, MEd, EdS, LMHCA, NCC, an LGBTQ+-affirmative counselor at Pacific NorthWell in Seattle, Washington.

-Homophobia and transphobia are still an issue in medicine.
-Oftentimes, doctor offices can become a hotbed of painful questions, answers, and statements based on the assumption that those receiving the care were only ever heterosexual and cisgender, explains sexuality educator Erica Smith, MEd.
+Homophobia and transphobia are ongoing issues in medicine.
+Often, doctors’ offices can become a hotbed of painful questions, answers, and statements based on the assumption that those receiving the care were only ever heterosexual and cisgender, explains sexuality educator Erica Smith, MEd.

 Examples include: What’s your preferred method of contraception?
 Are you pregnant?
 When was your last Pap smear and breast exam?

-This dialogue can force LGTBQIA folks to lie about their identity if they feel unsafe disclosing that information or hesitant to come out.
-If they do come out, that conversation can become a string of apologies or uncomfortable laughter.
+This dialogue can force LGTBQIA+ folks to lie about their identities if they feel unsafe disclosing that information or hesitant to come out.
+That conversation can become a string of apologies or uncomfortable laughter if they do come out.
 At worst, those fears of discrimination are realized.

-Ultimately, the issue of having or not having healthcare providers who are LGBTQIA allies can be a matter of life or death.
+Ultimately, the issue of having or not having healthcare professionals who are LGBTQIA+ allies can be a matter of life or death.

-“When patients feel uncomfortable going to their care provider and giving [them] a full picture of their health, they may face adverse health outcome as a result,” explains Kecia Gaither, MD, MPH, FACOG, who’s double board-certified in OB-GYN and maternal fetal medicine and director of perinatal services at NYC Health + Hospitals/Lincoln.
+“When patients feel uncomfortable going to their care provider and giving a full picture of their health, they may face adverse health outcomes as a result,” explains Kecia Gaither, MD, MPH, FACOG, who’s double board certified in OB-GYN and maternal-fetal medicine and director of perinatal services at NYC Health + Hospitals/Lincoln.

-Providers need to recognize that simply being “LGBTQIA-friendly” — for instance, loving their gay cousin or having lesbian neighbors — isn’t enough.
-Providers need to also be knowledgeable of the specific health risks and concerns that affect the LGBTQIA community.
+Professionals need to recognize that simply being “LGBTQIA-friendly” — for instance, loving their gay cousin or having lesbian neighbors — isn’t enough.
+Professionals also need to know the specific health risks and concerns that affect LGBTQIA+ communities.

 Martinez explains, “There should be no barriers for a trans man to be able to access pelvic care and Pap smears, just like anyone else who has these particular organs that need specific care.”

-Similarly, lesbian women shouldn’t be told they’re not at risk for contracting HPV if they’re not having penetrative sex with a cisgender man.
-Such information is incorrect, as HPV can be contracted from anyone regardless of gender and genitalia.
+Similarly, a healthcare professional must not tell a lesbian cisgender woman they may not have a chance of contracting HPV if they’re not having penetrative sex with a cisgender man.
+Such information is incorrect, as people can pass HPV to each other regardless of gender and genitalia.

-In many cases, lack of diversity training for doctors is to blame for these negative experiences.
+In many cases, lack of diversity training for doctors can be to blame for these negative experiences.

 “Until recently, medical training didn’t address the specific concerns and care of LGBTQ+ patients,” explains Gaither.
-If older medical professionals wish to learn how to best give care to their LGBTQIA patients, they often have to seek out educational opportunities on their own.
+If older medical professionals wish to learn how to give care to their LGBTQIA+ patients, they often have to seek out educational opportunities on their own.

-The good news?
-It is possible for LGBTQIA folks to find healthcare providers who are able to provide informed and culturally competent care.
+But it is possible for LGBTQIA+ folks to find healthcare professionals who can provide informed and culturally competent care.
 The question is how.

-We’ve compiled various resources to search for and get LGBTQIA services.
-Use this guide to help find a healthcare provider who’s likely an LGBTQIA ally so you can get the care you need — and deserve.
+We’ve compiled various resources to search for and get LGBTQIA+ services.
+Use this guide to help find a healthcare professional who’s likely an LGBTQIA+ ally so you can get the care you need — and deserve.

 Word of mouth

-One of the best places to start is by talking to your queer friends about who they go to, says Smith.
+One of the best places to start is by talking with your queer friends about who they go to, says Smith.

 “I rely on my network of friends to find LGBTQ+ healthcare.
-Thanks to them I rarely have to rely on Google to tell me if a provider or office is an ally,” Smith says.
+Thanks to them, I rarely have to rely on Google to tell me if a provider or office is an ally,” said Smith.

-Likewise, if you already have one trusted provider who’s an ally but need to see a new doctor or specialist, you can ask them for a referral.
-Many LGBTQIA-friendly doctors have a network of providers who they recommend to their patients.
+Likewise, if you already have one trusted professional who’s an ally but need to contact a new doctor or specialist, you can ask them for a referral.
+Many LGBTQIA-friendly doctors have a network of professionals they recommend to their patients.

 Local clinics and LGBT centers

-“Local clinics are also a great resource to find care,” says Spivak, especially those in urban areas.
-Examples include the Callen-Lorde Center in New York City or the Whitman Walker Clinic in Washington, D.C.
-Both provide services geared toward the queer community among many other services.
+“Local clinics are also a great resource to find care,” said Spivak, especially those in urban areas.
+Examples include the Callen-Lorde Center in New York City and the Whitman Walker Clinic in Washington, D.C.
+Both provide services geared toward queer communities, among many other services.

-Primarily for healthcare providers who are interested in becoming better educated in the health needs of the LGBTQIA community, the National LGBT Health Education Center has a ton of great, free, comprehensive resources for LGBTQIA folks.
-These include free webinars, a list of national LGBT health initiatives, and a list of hotlines.
+Primarily for healthcare professionals interested in becoming better educated on the health needs of LGBTQIA+ communities, the National LGBTQIA+ Health Education Center has a ton of great, free, comprehensive resources for LGBTQIA+ folks.
+These include free webinars, a list of national LGBTQIA+ health initiatives, and a list of hotlines.

 CenterLink LGBT Community Center Member Directory

-This is a database with info on LGBTQIA community centers all around the world.
-Enter your location, find the community center nearest you, and call them for healthcare provider recommendations.
+This is a database with information on LGBTQIA+ community centers worldwide.
+Enter your location, find your nearest community center, and call them for healthcare professional recommendations.

-WPATH’s online provider directory can help you find transgender-affirming providers.
-Simply enter information about where you live and the type of healthcare provider you’re looking for.
+The World Professional Association for Transgender Health’s online directory can help you find transgender-affirming professionals.
+Enter information about where you live and the type of healthcare professional you’re looking for.

 Please PrEP Me

-This is a community-based service that curates providers who prescribe PrEP based on ZIP code.
-Simply go to their webpage and enter your ZIP code.
+This is a community-based service that curates professionals who prescribe PrEP based on your ZIP code.
+Go to their webpage and enter your ZIP code.

-Their tab “Affiliate Chambers” is useful for finding a healthcare provider.
-Click it and you’ll see a chamber in almost every state.
-Simply pick your state, then search the health directory for the service you’re looking for.
+Their tab “Affiliate Chambers” is useful for finding a healthcare professional.
+Click it, and you’ll see a chamber in almost every state.
+Pick your state, then search the health directory for the service you’re looking for.

 “You’ll find local healthcare providers, adoption and neonatal concerns, and gender-affirming surgery and more,” notes Jonathan Lovitz, senior vice president at the NGLCC.

-The goal of Out2Enroll is to connect people who are LGBTQIA or allies to health insurance coverage options, especially for things like gender-affirming care.
-It’s mostly focused on Affordable Care Act plans but has links to local organizations that can lend financial and insurance-related advice.
+The goal of Out2Enroll is to connect people who are LGBTQIA+ or allies with health insurance coverage options, especially options involving benefits like gender-affirming care.
+It mostly focuses on Affordable Care Act plans but has links to local organizations that can lend financial and insurance-related advice.

-“We can address all of a person’s health concerns, from allergies and asthma to STI testing and skin infections,” says Dr. Natasha Bhuyan, a provider with One Medical based in Arizona.
+“We can address all of a person’s health concerns, from allergies and asthma to STI testing and skin infections,” said Dr. Natasha Bhuyan, a professional with One Medical based in Arizona.

 And they don’t require an office visit for STI screening.
-“Patients can get STI screening done through our onsite labs.
-We even offer video visits for patients, which may be a more comfortable platform for some,” Bhuyan says.
+“Patients can get STI screening done through our on-site labs.
+We even offer video visits for patients, which may be a more comfortable platform for some,” said Bhuyan.

-Planned Parenthood has a large online repository of sexual and reproductive health information for LGBTQIA patients.
-“They recently launched a new chatbot, Roo, which patients of any orientation and gender can use to ask questions about their body, sex, or relationships,” says Bhuyan.
+Planned Parenthood has a large online repository of sexual and reproductive health information for LGBTQIA+ patients.
+“They launched a chatbot, Roo, which patients of any orientation and gender can use to ask questions about their body, sex, or relationships,” said Bhuyan.

 The Trevor Project

-The Trevor Project is geared specifically toward providing crisis intervention and suicide prevention services to the LGBTQIA community.
+The Trevor Project is geared specifically toward providing crisis intervention and suicide prevention services to young people in LGBTQIA+ communities.

-“While their goal is to provide mental health support, they can also refer folks to other resources that meet their [other] health needs,” says mental health professional Kryss Shane, MS, MSW, LSW, LMSW.
+“While their goal is to provide mental health support, they can also refer folks to other resources that meet their [other] health needs,” said mental health professional Kryss Shane, MS, MSW, LSW, LMSW.

-While the above resources do some of the preliminary work for you, Gaither and Shane both advise patients to do some more research on the healthcare facility and provider before making an appointment.
+While the above resources do some of the preliminary work for you, Gaither and Shane advise patients to do more research on the healthcare facility and professional before making an appointment.

 The steps below can help you learn more.

-Take a close look at the language used on the provider’s website.
-Unless they’re talking about someone specific, a provider shouldn’t gender their services, says Spivak.
+Take a close look at the language used on the professional’s website.
+Unless they’re talking about someone specific, a professional shouldn’t gender their services, says Spivak.

 Instead of directing people to “women” services, “An LGBTQ-friendly provider will use ‘pregnant person’ or ‘someone who menstruates’ instead as to not gender those experiences,” she explains.

 Keep in mind reviews aren’t always reliable, though.
-They can be dated or misleading.
-But if there’s a particularly egregious review about how the doctor approached or treated someone based on their identity, that’s a big red flag.
+They can be outdated or misleading.
+But a particularly glaring review of how the doctor approached or treated someone based on their identity is a big red flag.

 Call the front desk

-According to Spivak, a telltale sign that a provider isn’t LGBTQIA-friendly is when the front desk unnecessarily uses gendered lingo, assumes your pronouns or sexuality, or otherwise questions your identity.
+According to Spivak, a telltale sign that a professional isn’t LGBTQIA-friendly is when the front desk unnecessarily uses gendered lingo, assumes your pronouns or sexuality, or questions your identity.

-“Progressive providers have ensured that their staff have undergone special trainings to work with LGBTQ+ folks as well,” Spivak says.
+“Progressive providers have ensured that their staff have undergone special trainings to work with LGBTQ+ folks as well,” said Spivak.

-Further, Shane says you might even ask the staff member if they and the provider are trained in LGBTQIA client work.
-“If they say yes, you might ask how they were trained and how often training and continuing education occurs,” Shane says.
+Further, Shane says you might even ask the staff member if they and the professional have had training in LGBTQIA+ client work.
+“If they say yes, you might ask how they were trained and how often training and continuing education occurs,” said Shane.
 This is a case of more is better.

 Questions to ask